Identify the need for, and plan, habitat management work

 • 💡Demonstrate professional competence by referencing current legislative frameworks, organizational policies, and best practice guidance throughout your work.

-• 💡Use specific examples from your work placement to illustrate your answers.
-Examiners look for evidence of real-world application, so mention actual species, sites, or projects you've been involved with.
+• 💡Use specific examples from your practical work to illustrate your answers.
+Examiners reward real-world application of knowledge.

 Common Mistakes